 Anti-aging and health claim scams typically tell lies, and false claims are used when advertising.
 The goal of the scammer is to collect cash from people and make them trust the sales associate they’re buying from.
 This type of scam strikes everyone age 40 and up.
 Still, seniors may not realize the fraud until they’ve already lost significant amounts of money.

-The following are recent, relevant settlements with the FTC related to senior scams.
+The following are recent, relevant settlements with the FTC related to elderly scams.
 Each of these examples provides seniors and their families with cautionary tales about what to look for, avoid, and how to handle similar situations.